mmport80/elm-polymer-web-components/README.md

 - Development Safari & Firefox do OK

-  - some web components in nested TEA structures have problems (the present example falls into this category)
+  - Some web components in nested TEA structures have problems (the present example falls into this category)

-  - most work flawlessly when not in nested TEA components, which is promising
+  - Most work flawlessly when not in nested TEA components, which is promising